Big seas, Hogh |

 The Weather of Coll

-Weather is very important on Coll – understanding it, forecasting it, experiencing it, surviving it, and talking endlessly about it.
-The most important aspect of weather is probably the wind.
+Coll's weather is very important – understanding it, forecasting it, experiencing it, surviving it, and talking endlessly about it.
+The most important aspect of weather, to those living here, is probably the wind.

-One thing we all agree on, you will require high factor sun cream!
 Unlike many mainland areas, the weather here can change in minutes.
-Always be prepared for a complete change which can come without warning.
-The weather here is exciting and in excess which in turn reveals some wonderfully dramatic sky/landscapes.
+Be prepared for a complete U turn which can come without warning.
+The weather here is exciting and in excess but can often unfold into some wonderfully dramatic land and sky scapes.